Challenge students to value every human being--even the ones who are different from them

 10. Bringing the Story to Life

 Our final session will be dedicated to showcasing the students’ finished plays.
 If possible, we’ll invite students’ family members and adult members of the school community (like administrators) to watch the students present their work.
 Students who wrote a monologue will read their own scripts.
 Students who wrote a dialogue will read their scripts with the help of a partner.
-After allowing as many students as possible to perform, we’ll ask some of them to share briefly what they learned about taking the perspectives of people different from themselves.
+After allowing as many students as possible to perform, we’ll ask some of them to share briefly what they learned about taking the perspectives of people both similar and different from themselves.

 Prices are subject to change.
 A travel charge applies for destinations outside of a 20-mile radius from our office near downtown Louisville.